melinda-hl-lim/Launch-School/js-210_fundamentals_of_js/1_javascript_basics.md

 'hello'[1]; // "e"
 ```

-Note: Unlike Ruby (where bracket notation is a method), bracket notation in JS is an operator.
+Note: Unlike Ruby (where bracket notation is a method), bracket notation in JS is an *operator*.

 ### String Length